AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/user-login.md

 # User log in

-User log in as Manager in Captivate Prime.
+User log in as Manager in Learning Manager.

 When you are using Adobe Learning Manager for the first time, you need to create your account, by following the steps below: